 Worn electronic components

-As was mentioned earlier, electric power steering systems employ a collection of sensors, computers and motors.
-Should any of these components fail, your car may suffer a loss of steering assist.
+As was mentioned earlier, electric power steering systems have a steering torque sensor, an electric motor, and a dedicated module, which is supplied with power through fuses and wiring.
+Should any of these components or the wiring fail, a partial or complete loss of steering assist will occur.

 What to Do When the Power Steering Goes Out